-The Tennessee Human Rights Act prohibits employment practices that discriminate on the basis of race, creed, color, religion, sex, age, or national origin (TN Stat.
+The Tennessee Human Rights Act prohibits employment practices that discriminate based on race, creed, color, religion, sex, age, or national origin (TN Stat.
 Sec.
 4-21-101 et seq.).
-In addition, the Tennessee Disability Act prohibits employment practices that discriminate on the basis of physical, mental, or visual disability unless the disability prevents the applicant from performing the duties required by the job in question or impairs the performance of the work involved (TN Stat.
+In addition, the Tennessee Disability Act prohibits employment practices that discriminate based on a physical, mental, or visual disability unless the disability prevents the applicant from performing the duties required by the job in question or impairs the performance of the work involved (TN Stat.
 Sec.
 8-50-103).
 Although these two laws do not specifically address the issue of application forms, a form that includes questions about any of these characteristics would likely be considered evidence of discrimination, unless the characteristic is a bona fide occupational qualification (BFOQ).
 The Acts cover employers with eight or more employees.

 The Human Rights Act also prohibits employers from retaliating or discriminating in any manner against any person who has opposed unlawful discrimination, made a charge, filed a complaint, testified, assisted, or participated in any investigation, proceeding, or hearing under the Act (TN State Sec.
 4-21-301).

 In order to be a BFOQ, a characteristic must be reasonably necessary to the normal operation of an employer's business.
-The BFOQ exception applies only in limited circumstances, ...
+The BFOQ exception applies only in limited circumstances, and, in ...